 34. Novoland: Pearl Eclipse (Amazon, 2021)

 Mermaids and the powers of their tears are essential for the next historical drama.
 If one can make a Naga mermaid cry, it will turn into pearls.
 By threatening to kill her, Hai Shi (played by Yang Mi) is used by her father to bait the mermaids into crying.
 These tears then pay the village’s taxes.
 However, her father is killed during a fishing trip, and her town is ransacked.
 On her way for revenge against the emperor, she meets Fang Zhu (played by William Chen), an official of the Imperial court.
 He agrees to train her if she hides her identity and acts like a boy.
-Years later, Hai Shi entered the royal military and now she is a badass female assassin.
+Years later, Hai Shi entered the royal military and now she is a badass assassin.
 Will she get her revenge?
 Or will something change her?

 This Chinese historical drama is an adaptation of the novel of the same name by Xiao Ru Se.
 C-dramas, as of late, have gone all out for their production quality.
 The cinematography is beautiful, and the fight sequences are satisfying to watch.
 Hai Sun is not afraid to get her hands and dress bloody if needed.
-However, what sells this drama is the relationships that develop between characters.
-The romance between Hai Shi and Fang Zhu is top tier.
+However, what sells this drama is the relationships that develop between the characters.
+The romance between Hai Shi and Fang Zhu is top-tier.
 There are as many fluffy moments as genuine heart-breaking moments, especially near the end.
 This is a tragic love story with so many layers to unpack.

 35. Who Rules the World (Amazon, 2022)

 This is a love story between a prince and a princess on their journey to travel the world to become better martial art fighters.
 Hei Fengxi (played by Yang Yang) is the second prince of Yongzhou and head of Fountain Abode.
-Bai Fengxi (played by Zhao Lusi) is the disciple of the Tian Shuang Sect and the princess of Qingzhou.
+Bai Fengxi (played by Zhao Lusi) is a disciple of the Tian Shuang Sect and the princess of Qingzhou.
 This drama is based on the wuxia romance novel Let’s Try the World by Qing Lengyue.

 Of course, there is more to this drama than this summary.
 The series takes its time developing the romance, getting the main characters to fall in love with one another.
 The rivalry and banter between the two leads are hilarious, especially at the show’s beginning.
 Both actors have natural chemistry, so the slow romance feels normal.
 It’s also nice that this is a balanced and healthy relationship.
 Besides romance, there is more to this drama than meets the eye.
 Want to know what I’m talking about?
 Watch Who Rules the World!